 There is also an international exchange program that allows students to satisfy their concentration requirement through study abroad.
+Innovative programs such as the Global Leadership Program and Learning about International Commerce help expose freshman business students to seven locations in Asia and South America.
 For further information, contact the Office of Undergraduate Student Services in Hoffman Hall 200.